ozbotics/Value/README.md

 ```

 I recommend that the first ValueEeprom be a 'configured' flag or magic number, so that it is possible by initialising the first ValueEeprom from eeprom,
-then depending on its value, proceeding to initialize the remaining ValueEeprom(s) from eeprom, or do a factory-reset
+then depending on its value, proceeding to initialize the remaining ValueEeprom(s) from eeprom, or initiallising them in code (First tiem setup / Factory Reset )

 The 'Config' class is a good complement to ValueEeprom.
 It provides mechanisms for setting default values on factory reset and initiallising current values from the eeprom.
 (See Config)